jonkeane/vatic-checker/README.md

 Now, run `checker setup --database` from the directory you are serving `vatic-checker` from (here: `/var/www/vatic-checker`), which will install all the necessary tables.

 # Add users
 To add users, while you are in the directory you have configured (here: `/var/www/vatic-checker`) and you can use the command `checker newuser [username]`.
 This will create a new user if there isn't already a user with that username.
 The usernames must be unique, and should only contain letters and numbers.
+New users can be marked as already trained if you use the flag `--trained` and can be marked as administrators (can see the status page) if you use the flag `--admin`.

 You can see what users have been added by using the command `checker users` (again, as always, in the directory where you're serving from, here: `/var/www/vatic-checker`).